Resources

 This report summarizes acoustic testing at the Washington School for the Deaf and Hard of Hearing (WSD) conducted by LSTN Consultants (Denis Blount and Leah Guszkowski) on Thursday, January 2, 2025.
-Detailed test reports are attached as appendices to this document.
-The intent of the testing was to measure the in-situ acoustic performance of various mass timber floor-ceiling assemblies throughout the campus’ newly completed facilities.
-The building was designed by Mithun (architect), PCS Structural Solutions (structural engineer) and A3 Acoustics (acoustic consultant).
+The testing measured the in-situ acoustic performance of various mass timber floor-ceiling assemblies throughout the campus’ newly completed facilities.

 Provides information on incorporating mass timber in educational facilities and includes relevant case studies.